 - address the need for different uses sympathetically

-A well-considered design process is essential to developing good quality designs of buildings and spaces.
+A robust design process is essential to achieving high quality buildings and spaces.
 The process will consist of a number of stages, including:

-- analysis of the site and its context
+- analysis of constraints and opportunities of the site and its context

-- design development, including exploration of development options; and consultation
+- design development, including exploration of development options

 Analysis will, of course, come first, however, consultation often needs to be done in parallel, and not only after the design is finalised.